Chalon-sur-Saône wins the IVRC Award at Laval Virtual

 News

-Eloïse MinderandMaël Sombret are the first students from the MTI3Dresearch-oriented Master's program atthe Arts et Métiers institute Arts et Métiers Chalon-sur-Saôneto win an award at Laval Virtual, which took place from July 7 to 9, 2021.
-They secured their place in the final of the next Interverse Virtual Reality Challenge (IVRC) in Japan, where they will present their rehabilitation tool for people affected by COVID.
+Eloïse MinderandMaël Sombret are the first students in the MTI3D Master of Science program atthe Arts et Métiers Institute Arts et Métiers Chalon-sur-Saôneto win an award at Laval Virtual, which took place from July 7 to 9, 2021.
+They secured a spot in the finals of the next Interverse Virtual Reality Challenge (IVRC) in Japan, where they will present their rehabilitation tool for people affected by COVID-19.

 Virtual reality as a tool for prevention and rehabilitation